Have you ever had an Investment with Reliance Mutual?

 - 8% interest plus any other compensation that may be owed for other miss selling factors from Reliance Mutual at the point of sale.

-- We will compare your current financial position to the position you would have been in had you invested your money in the right area instead of where Reliance Mutual informed you to.
+- We will compare your current financial position to the position you would have been in had you invested your money in the right area instead of where Reliance Mutual advised you to.
 In the event that you would have been better off we will pursue a claim for the difference against Reliance Mutual.

 - Compensation interest at 8% per annum on the amount of any compensation.